mattlean/lean-js-app-starter/starters/basic-browser/README.md

 The only prerequisite is that you must have [Node.js](https://nodejs.org/en/download/package-manager) installed.

-This was tested on Node.js v18.16.0, but many other versions should still work.
+This was tested on Node.js v20.9.0, but any version >= 20.9 to <21 should still work.

 #### Step 1.
 Run the initialization script